ankkitsharma/Nodejs-Quiz-Application/README.md

 - Users can access the quiz questions via HTTP endpoints.
 - Users can submit their answers to the quiz.
 - Users receive feedback on their answers along with the correct answer for each question.
-- The application includes at least 10 questions related to Node.js concepts.
+- The application includes at 10 questions related to Node.js concepts.

 ## Installation